Pityriasis Versicolor

 How is Pityriasis versicolor diagnosed?

-What is the treatment for Pityriasis versicolor?
+What are the treatment options for Pityriasis versicolor?

 Can Pityriasis versicolor be prevented?